PeteMcNie/Teams/README.md

-# Teams - Bulit with React
+# Teams - Built with React